openxla/stablehlo/docs/spec.md

 ### Semantics

-Within each process group in the StableHLO grid, applies a reduction function `computation` to the values of the `operand` tensor from each process and produces a `result` tensor.
+Within each process group in the StableHLO process grid, applies a reduction function `computation` to the values of the `operand` tensor from each process and produces a `result` tensor.

-The operation splits the StableHLO grid into process groups as follows:
+The operation splits the StableHLO process grid into process groups as follows:

   * `channel_id <= 0` and `use_global_device_ids = false`,
     `cross_replica(replica_groups)`.